Best Cage Size for Parrotlet

 Seasonal Habitat Adjustments for Parrotlet

 Parrotlet's cage setup requires seasonal modifications to maintain optimal comfort and safety year-round.
 During warm months, ensure adequate ventilation and cooling for your Tiny (4.5-5.5 inches, 28-33 grams) bird—birds of this species can be sensitive to heat stress.
 Provide shaded rest areas and consider cooling accessories appropriate for Parrotlet's size.
 Cold weather demands insulated resting spots, draft elimination around the cage, and potentially supplemental heating rated safe for birds.
-Spring and autumn transitions often bring allergens and temperature fluctuations; monitor your Parrotlet's comfort during these periods and adjust bedding and environmental controls accordingly.
-Humidity management is equally important—excessively dry or damp conditions can affect respiratory health and coat condition in Parrotlet birds across their 15-20+ years lifespan.
+Spring and autumn transitions often bring allergens and temperature fluctuations; monitor your Parrotlet's comfort during these periods and adjust cage liner and environmental controls accordingly.
+Humidity management is equally important—excessively dry or damp conditions can affect respiratory health and plumage condition in Parrotlet birds across their 15-20+ years lifespan.